GastonZalba/ol-wfst/README.md

 **Extends ol/control/[Control](https://openlayers.org/en/latest/apidoc/module-ol_control_Control-Control.html)~[Control](https://openlayers.org/en/latest/apidoc/module-ol_control_Control-Control.html)**

-Tiny WFST-T client to insert (drawing/uploading), modify and delete features on GeoServers using OpenLayers.
+Tiny WFS-T client to insert (drawing/uploading), modify and delete features on GeoServers using OpenLayers.
 Layers with these types of geometries are supported: "GeometryCollection" (in this case, you can choose the geometry type of each element to draw), "Point", "MultiPoint",